mcneel/developer.rhino3d.com/_guide_topics/opennurbs/migration-guide.md

 ## Overview

-The openNURBS 6 toolkit reads Rhino version 1, 2, 3, 4, 5, and 6 3DM files.
-It writes Rhino Version 2, 3, 4, 5, and 6 3DM files.
+The openNURBS 6 toolkit reads all Rhino 3DM files.
+It writes Rhino 2, 3, 4, 5, and 6 3DM files.

 For most developers, migrating from openNURBS 5 to opennurbs 6 will involve recompiling and using new iterators to go throught the contents of an ONX_Model.